HSBC (Hong Kong): New Zealand

 HSBC's operations in New Zealand are as a branch of The Hongkong and Shanghai Banking Corporation, which first gained a licence from the Reserve Bank of New Zealand on 22 July 1987.
 Today HSBC offers a range of financial products from a network of 9 offices.

 Philippines

 HSBC's history in the Philippines dates back more than 150 years with the establishment of their first branch no. 90 Rosario Street (Now Quintin Paredes Street) in Binondo, Manila in 1875.
-In its early years of operation, HSBC serviced the booming Philippine sugar industry.
+In its early years of operation, HSBC serviced the booming Philippine sugar industry in the Visayas region by opening its first branch outside Manila in Iloilo in 1883.
 At the turn of the century, it financed railways that connected provincial towns across Luzon to Manila.
 During the American regime, HSBC was called to advise on Philippine currency reform.
 Its current headquarters are in Bonifacio Global City.
 Today, HSBC Philippines operates in key Philippine cities such as Cebu and Davao.
 It has ended Citibank and Standard Chartered's duopoly on international banking in the Philippines and currently the last among the former with retail banking operations in the Philippines since the Philippine exit of Citibank in 2023.